evanx/cryptoserver/README.md

 The field `dek:brent:evan` et al is the DEK encrypted using AES with a 256bit key length, and base64 encoded.

 It complies with the PCI DSS as follows.
 It is encrypted using a KEK that is derived using the <i>split knowledge</i> of two custodians.
-Two custodians are required to decrypt the key, hence <i>dual control.</i> Clearly the DEK is "known to no single person" (in clear-text).
+Two custodians are required to decrypt the key, hence <i>dual control.</i> Clearly the DEK is <i>known to no single person</i> (in clear-text).

 For the key generation procedure for a new DEK, the salt for PBKDF2, the initialisation vector (IV) for AES, and the DEK itself, are generated using `crypto.randomBytes` - see
 [lib/cryptoFunctions.js](https://github.com/evanx/cryptoserver/blob/master/lib/cryptoFunctions.js) and